dillonpan/exit-surveys/README.md

 Name: institute_service, dtype: int64

 # Part3: Identifying Dissatisfied Employees
 For both datasets, there's multiple columns with different disstisfaction reasons.
 The values within those columns are pretty much a yes/no type of response.
-Looking over all the column headers for both datasets, it looks the the following are the important ones to identify dissatisfaction:
+Looking over all the column headers for both datasets, it looks the following are the important ones to identify dissatisfaction:

 tafe_survey_updated:
 - Contributing Factors.
 Dissatisfaction